nedpals/opentaxjs/RULES_SPEC.md

 ## 5. Rules Format Structure

+A complete rule is a JSON object containing all the components needed for tax calculation.
+The following example demonstrates the key structure and features:

-> DISCLAIMER: This is not the actual calculation logic but only to demonstrate the kitchen sink features that is defined in the format.
+> **Example Note**: This is a demonstration of the format's capabilities, not actual calculation logic.

 ```json
 {